huggingface/blog/tapex.md

 ### Comparison to Previous Table Pre-training

-The earliest work on table pre-training, [TAPAS](https://aclanthology.org/2020.acl-main.398/) from Google Research and [TaBERT](https://aclanthology.org/2020.acl-main.745/) from Meta AI, have revealed that collecting more *domain-adaptive* data can improve the downstream performance.
-However, these previous work mainly employ *general-purpose* pre-training tasks, e.g., language modeling or its variants.
+The earliest work on table pre-training, [TAPAS](https://aclanthology.org/2020.acl-main.398/) from Google Research - also [available in 🤗 Transformers](https://huggingface.co/docs/transformers/model_doc/tapas) - and [TaBERT](https://aclanthology.org/2020.acl-main.745/) from Meta AI, have revealed that collecting more *domain-adaptive* data can improve the downstream performance.
+However, these previous works mainly employ *general-purpose* pre-training tasks, e.g., language modeling or its variants.
 TAPEX explores a different path by sacrificing the naturalness of the pre-trained source in order to obtain a *domain-adaptive* pre-trained task, i.e. SQL execution.
 A graphical comparison of BERT, TAPAS/TaBERT and our TAPEX can be seen below.

 ![comparsion](assets/74_tapex/comparsion-tapex.png)